 4) Manual Therapy will identify and release lesions in spinal flexibility.
 In a vertically loaded (dynamic) structure such as our spines, a small lesion can translate into adaptations across the entire body.
 Manual Therapy is an excellent means of identifying and releasing these areas of holding. (more information on Manual Therapy)

 5) Reflex Arc exercises evaluate the isolated motor response for a specific stimulus.
 These are the building blocks that combine into stress-free movements and behaviors.
-If the motor response to stimuli is adaptive or “confused”, it will inhibit free movement of the spine.
+If the motor response to stimuli is adaptive or “confused”, it will inhibit the free movement of the spine.
 There are many reflexes associated with spinal motion include Perez, Gallant, Trunk Extension, leg cross flexion, and Moro.
 Reflex exercises for these reflexes also pump spinal fluid, especially Perez.
 Some basic exercises can be found in Masgutova’s Infant Postural and Dynamic Reflex manual.
 Help to identify inhibited patterns and developing a program for strengthening their responses can be found here:

 A post on the functional mechanism the Spine supports:

 A post on the dynamics of Stance: